opencog/atomspace/opencog/haskell/binding/README.md

 Where cogServerAtomSpaceRef is a reference to the actual instance of the AtomSpace in the CogServer, that I will provide to GHCi. (something like: AtomSpaceRef pointerToAtomSpaceObjectInMemory)

+We have to use the IO monad because of the use of FFI for calling c functions for working on a mutable instance of the atomspace, so we have side effects.

 To try example.hs, I assume a "build" directory exists, and that the library
 libatomspace.so was compiled on the folder: build/opencog/atomspace/